marsunique/MillionSongClassification/README.md

 # Things under processing:

 Normalize the data.

-Find appropriate algorithms to do classification.
+Building classifier based on appropriate algorithms.
+(1) Linear Regression
+(2) L1 Penalized Linear Regression
+(3) K-Nearest Neighbors Regression
 Compare the performance between different algorithms.

 # Things to be done:

 Generate hottness label in trainning data by using additional database (Billboard?).

-Build classificatoin model.

 Predict hottness of a song.
+Optional:
+(1) Sentiment analysis based lyrics.
+(2) Explore themes and meanings of songs and incorporate these features into the dataset.